 Step 2: Use a Cat Carrier to Introduce Them to Each Other

 One of the best ways to slowly introduce your cats to each other is through their own cat carriers.
 If you don’t have a cat carrier, then I highly recommend you get one!
-Your cats are able to meet each other eye to eye and are perfectly safe from harming each other.
+Your cats will be able to meet each other eye to eye and are perfectly safe from harming each other.

-The best way to do this is by putting both your cats in their respective carriers facing each other.
+The best way to do this is by putting both of your cats in their respective carriers facing each other.
 For the first time, keep the carriers at least 8 to 10 feet apart.
 Your cats are going to be hissing and growling at each other, which is completely normal.
 They will even try to claw at each other.
 Keep them at this distance for the first couple of days or until the hissing and growling starts to diminish.

 Step 3: Swap Their Cat Toys to Exchange Scents

-A method that I generally like to use is infusing each of the cat’s scent with their favorite toy, and then swapping them.
-For Mimi, that was her favorite toy Rupert, a stuffed animal of a red bear that she took everywhere she went.
+A method that I generally like to use is infusing each of the cat’s scent with their favorite toy and then swapping them.
+For Mimi, I used her favorite toy Rupert, a stuffed animal of a red bear that she took everywhere she went.
 I gave that toy to Simba for a day, allowing him to play with it and leave his scent all over it.
-I did the same with Mimi by giving her Simba’s toy letting her play with it all day.
+I did the same with Mimi by giving her Simba’s toy and letting her play with it all day.
 The next day I gave them back their original toys.
 Mimi of course wasn’t happy, and Simba didn’t care that Mimi’s scent was all over his toy.
 Repeat this process for the week until both cats become accustomed to each other’s scent.
 Moreover, I would leave Simba’s toy next to Mimi’s food bowl as she ate (and vice versa with Simba).
 This will also help them get familiar with each other’s scent.

 Step 4: Test to See If Both Cats Are Ready to Meet